 Philippe’s was forced to move to make way for the then new Hollywood-Santa Ana 101 freeway, and in 1951 relocated to the present location, which was a machine shop with a hotel on the second floor.
 Change does not come rapidly at Philippe’s, so most of what we are today is very much what we were and did years ago.
 We like to say that only the prices have changed.

 Philippe’s “French Dipped Sandwich” is the specialty of the house and consists of either roast beef, roast pork, leg of lamb, turkey or ham served on a lightly textured, freshly baked French roll which has been dipped in the natural gravy of the roasts.
 Swiss, Cheddar, American, Monterey Jack or Blue cheese may be added.
 To accompany your sandwich we offer a tart, tangy cole slaw, homemade potato and macaroni salads, hard boiled eggs pickled in beet juice and spices, large Kosher style, sour dill or sweet pickles, black olives and hot yellow chili peppers.
 Philippe’s still prepares and serves close to 300 pounds of pigs feet every week.

 We prepare about 40 gallons of our own hot mustard twice weekly.
 It is best used sparingly as it is a truly very hot French mustard.
-However, used with discretion, it compliments the sandwich to perfection.
+However, used with discretion, it complements the sandwich to perfection.
 It may be purchased by the squeeze bottle at the front candy counter.

 Delicious beef stew is prepared daily made from choice beef and fresh vegetables; two soup selections are offered each day, as well as our chili and beans.

 Lemonade, iced tea and a variety of soft drinks are served.
 Domestic and imported beers, our house wines and several premium wines by the glass are offered.